yandaudrey/UX_Perforlio/Assignments/Assignment01/README.md

 ### Heuristic Evaluation – SpotAngeles
 ## Yun-Pu Yang

-For this project, I would like to conduct heuristic evaluation for an app, SpotAngeles, which designs for users to find parking spots on streets.
+For this project, I would like to conduct heuristic evaluation for an app, SpotAngels, which designs for users to find parking spots on streets.
-Below are screenshots of SpotAngeles
+Below are screenshots of SpotAngels

 <img src="./SpotAngelsmap.png">
 <img src="./SpotAngelsearn.png">